NIH, CIT, CMM

 Bethesda, MD 20892-5624

-I carry out computer simulations at the level of ab-initio quantum chemistry and molecular mechanics to better undersand the structure and function of bio-active compounds at the atomic level.
-My research interests include protein-ligand interaction, enzyme mechanism, and drug design as well as proton transfer process in both proteins and nanotubes.
+I carry out computer simulations at the level of quantum mechanics and molecular mechanics to investigate the reaction mechanism of small molecules, protein-ligand interaction, and enzyme mechanism with the aim of drug discovery.
+My research interest also includes proton transfer process in both proteins and nanotubes.
 A brief description of my work is as follows:

-Based on the structures of inhibitors/agonists/anatgonists and their experimental data (e.g., IC50 and Ki), I develop pharmacophore requirements for
+Based on the structures of inhibitors/agonists/antagonists and their experimental data (e.g., IC50 and Ki), I develop pharmacophore requirements for

 Utilizing hybrid potentials of quantum mechanics (GAMESS) and molecular mechanics (CHARMM), I investigate enzyme mechanism (e.g., aldose reductase, chorismate mutase and adenynyl cyclase).
 This study not only allows one to map the reaction pathway catalyzed by enzymes but also to ascertain the transition state geometry of a substrate, which in turn can be used for designing transition state analogs that tightly bind to a protein of interest.